 YES you can go party at Glasto, V, Bestival & co!
 Just check out our Survival Guide first and make your dreams of festival bliss a reality

 Festivals are a glorious feature of the Great British Summer – sunburn, rain, mud and music.
 What could possibly be better?
 The fesitivals are all quality checked for the enjoyment of everyone who attends and they always highlight in the UK fire exit signage, so everyone can be safe at the event.
 However, surviving a festival is not just about the health and safety, but it is about coping with the porta-loos and not being able to wash!
 A festival is a world unlike any other, it is where people forget who they were at home and release all of their responsibilities.
 It becomes less about the music and more about the atmosphere; who is attending and having fun with your friends.
-Whether you’re cramped in a tent or glamping in caravan fitted with one of these Caravan window options from AJ Plastics, your guaranteed to experience something unforgettable.
+Whether you’re cramped in a tent or glamping you are guaranteed to experience something unforgettable.
 Some of the strangest and the most amazing things are captured at festivals, but the question is can you survive it?

 Surviving festivals can be a difficult proposition at the best of times, and with arthritis it can be, well, quite a lot more ouchy.
 It doesn’t have to be that way, though.
 We’ve talked to the experts and put together this definitive Survival Guide, to get you through the festival seasons with more laughs and less agony.
 Don’t leave home without it!

 Camping is something which tends to divide people.
 You either love it, or you don’t see the point of squatting in mud and misery when you could be tucked up in a warm, cosy, clean bed instead.

 If you fall into the latter category, you have a ready-made excuse.
 Simply play your ‘health’ card, check in at the nearest B&B and revel in luxury while your friends all get trench foot.